danielblazevski/flink/flink-staging/flink-ml/src/main/scala/org/apache/flink/ml/nn/README.md

 ## 4. Distributed quadtree kNN

-Even when distributed, the brute-force approach to kNN can be time-consuming if each distributed block of the training set `A_i` is large due.
+Even when distributed, the brute-force approach to kNN can be time-consuming if each distributed block of the training set `A_i` is large.
 To reduce the complexity of the kNN query, a quadtree is formed for each block `A_i` of the training set.

 A quadtree is a dynamically constructed object on the training set, and one starts by forming a bounding box on the training set.
 Once the bounding box has more than some specified value `maxPerBox` of training set points, the box is partitioned into equal sub-boxes.
 Once each sub-box has more than `maxPerBox` training points, it is further partitioned, as demonstrated by the green sub-boxes in the diagram.